dmjone/dmjone_pypi/README.md

 ## Contact

-For any queries, please reach out to us via [contact page on dmj.one](https://dmj.one/contact).
+For any queries, please reach out to us via [the message button on dmj.one](https://dmj.one/).

 ## Project Links